 Issue has divided members of president's own Republican Party

 From Elaine Quijano

 President Bush will address illegal immigration, an issues that has split his party, this week.

 YOUR E-MAIL ALERTS

-After spending the Thanksgiving holiday with family at his Crawford, Texas, ranch, the president hit the road to sell his immigration policy, with a stop in El Paso, Texas, scheduled for Tuesday.
+After spending the holiday weekend with family at his Crawford ranch, the president will visit Tucson, Arizona, on Monday, and El Paso, Texas, on Tuesday.

 |© 2007 Cable News Network LP, LLLP.